 The Disabilities Trust Foundation has developed a validated Brain Injury Screening Index (BISI ®) that can be used within prison, probation, community and rehabilitation settings to establish whether someone has sustained a brain injury.

-The BISI is provided free of charge subject to terms and conditions.
-This is so that we can ensure the organisations and individuals using the BISI use it in its entirety, do not amend or edit it, follow the accompanying guidelines and acknowledge that we hold copyright for the BISI.
-Please ensure you have read the terms and conditions relating to the BISI during registration.
+BISI is provided free of charge subject to terms and conditions.
+This is so that we can ensure the organisations and individuals using BISI use it in its entirety, do not amend or edit it, follow the accompanying guidelines and acknowledge that we hold copyright for BISI.
+Please ensure you have read the terms and conditions relating to BISI during registration.

-Register for the BISI or log in to your account here.
-Once you have completed the registration, it will be authorised by the Foundation and you will be provided with a copy of the BISI and the guidelines for its use within two working days.
-Please contact the Foundation if you would like to know more about the screening tool.
+Register for BISI or log in to your account here.
+Once you have completed the registration, it will be authorised by The Foundation and you will be provided with a copy of BISI and the guidelines for its use within two working days.
+Please contact The Foundation if you would like to know more about the screening tool.

 Find out more about our Brain Injury Awareness Training.